 A low-grade fever is a common symptom of an upper respiratory infection, but you should go to the doctor or hospital immediately if your fever spikes to 103°F (39.4°C) or higher.

 Additionally, seek medical attention if a fever lasts more than 5 days.

 Coughing up blood

-A little bit of blood in your phlegm will make it look red or pink in color, and usually means that the frequent coughing has irritated your respiratory tract.
+A little bit of blood in your phlegm will make the phlegm look red or pink, and it usually means that the frequent coughing has irritated your respiratory tract.
 As an upper respiratory infection progresses, your phlegm may become more yellow or green.

 Wheezing or trouble breathing

-Decongestants.
+- Decongestants.
 Coughing up large amounts of phlegm and mucus can lead to a metallic taste in your mouth.
-One way to treat this is to reduce the amount of congestion you’re experiencing with an over-the-counter (OTC) decongestant like phenylephrine or pseudoephedrine (Sudafed).
+One way to treat this is to reduce the amount of congestion you’re experiencing.
+Consider using an OTC decongestant such as pseudoephedrine (Sudafed) or phenylephrine (Sudafed PE).

-- very high fever
+- a very high fever